chizuru-nina-yamauchi/Music_Box_Create_Your_Music_GroupWork/README_Chizuru.md

 - `playAll()`: This function plays all selected sounds together.
 It retrieves the selected sounds for each instrument type from hidden input fields and plays them using the `loadAndPlay` function.

+- `startRecording()`: This function starts recording the music

+- `stopRecording()`: This function stops recording the music

+- `updateRecordingsTable()`: This function creates a table with the recorded music and buttons to play, stop, and download the music

+- `playRecordedAudio()`: This function plays the recorded music

+- `stopRecordedAudio()`: This function stops the recorded music

+- `downloadAudioFile()`: This function downloads the recorded music as a .webm file

 - Event listeners: Event listeners are attached to each instrument button to call `selectSound` when clicked, to the 'Start' button to call `resumeToneContext`, and to the 'Play All' button to call `playAll`.

 In summary, Tone.js is used in `home.html` to manage the audio context, load and play audio files, and handle user interactions related to playing sounds.